mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-synchronize.md

 [Try it (DataTable)](https://dotnetfiddle.net/LMLvFy)

 ### Bulk Synchronize with options
-The `options` parameter let you use a lambda expression to customize the way entities are synchronized.
+The `options` parameter lets you use a lambda expression to customize the way entities are synchronized.

 ```csharp
 context.BulkSynchronize(customers, options => options.BatchSize = 100);